0: Classical antiquity

 By AD 150, Ptolemy, influenced by Hipparchus and the Babylonians, was using a symbol for zero in his work on mathematical astronomy called the Syntaxis Mathematica, also known as the Almagest.
 This Hellenistic zero was perhaps the earliest documented use of a numeral representing zero in the Old World.
 Ptolemy used it many times in his Almagest (VI.8) for the magnitude of solar and lunar eclipses.
 It represented the value of both digits and minutes of immersion at first and last contact.
 Digits varied continuously from 0 to 12 to 0 as the Moon passed over the Sun (a triangular pulse), where twelve digits was the angular diameter of the Sun.
 Minutes of immersion was tabulated from 00 to 3120 to 00, where 00 used the symbol as a placeholder in two positions of his sexagesimal positional numeral system, (Note: Each place in Ptolemy's sexagesimal system was written in Greek numerals from 0 to 59, where 31 was written λα meaning 30+1, and 20 was written κ meaning 20.) while the combination meant a zero angle.
 Minutes of immersion was also a continuous function 1/12 3120 √d(24−d) (a triangular pulse with convex sides), where d was the digit function and 3120 was the sum of the radii of the Sun's and Moon's discs.
 Ptolemy's symbol was a placeholder as well as a number used by two continuous mathematical functions, one within another, so it meant zero, not none.
 Over time, Ptolemy's zero tended to increase in size and lose the overline, sometimes depicted as a large elongated 0-like omicron "Ο" or as omicron with overline "ō" instead of a dot with overline.

 The earliest use of zero in the calculation of the Julian Easter occurred before AD 311, at the first entry in a table of epacts as preserved in an Ethiopic document for the years 311 to 369, using a Geʽez word for "none" (English translation is "0" elsewhere) alongside Geʽez numerals (based on Greek numerals), which was translated from an equivalent table published by the Church of Alexandria in Medieval Greek.
 This use was repeated in 525 in an equivalent table, that was translated via the Latin nulla ("none") by Dionysius Exiguus, alongside Roman numerals.
 When division produced zero as a remainder, nihil, meaning "nothing", was used.
 These medieval zeros were used by all future medieval calculators of Easter.
 The initial "N" was used as a zero symbol in a table of Roman numerals by Bede—or his colleagues—around AD 725.

-In most cultures, 0 was identified before the idea of negative things (i.e., quantities less than zero) was accepted.